 This post may contain affiliate links.
 If you click on an affiliate link and make a purchase, we receive a small commission at no extra cost to you.
 Find our full disclosure here.

 Do you want to grow more food and extend the harvest for as long as possible?
 If so, I suggest you plant a fall vegetable garden.
 Fall is THE time to grow a rainbow of hardy greens, fast-growing root crops, and autumn superstars like scallions, broccoli, and kohlrabi.
 However, it’s important to note that while the harvest takes place in autumn (and even winter with protection), the planting of these crops begins in summer.

 3 considerations when it’s time to plant a fall vegetable garden

 Most fall and winter crops are planted in August and September when temperatures are sky-high and the soil is dry.
 This can make establishing crops tricky, but don’t let that stop you from deciding to plant a fall vegetable garden.
 With a few savvy techniques you can overcome these challenges.
-For more detailed information on growing into autumn and winter, check out my book, The Year-Round Vegetable Gardener.
+For more detailed information on growing into autumn and winter, check out my books, Growing Under Cover and The Year-Round Vegetable Gardener.

 1) Getting the timing right: The big question – when do you plant fall vegetables?
 As mentioned above, most are seeded in mid to late summer.
 Not specific enough?
 No problem!
 You can pinpoint exactly when to plant with two pieces of information: